Telmac1802/jeelib/README.md

 if SPI1 and RFM69CW is used, "#define JEELIB_SPI1 1" and "#define RF69_COMPAT 1" is needed in RF12.h and
 "#define JEELIB_SPI1 1" in RF69.cpp and RF69_compat.cpp is needed.

+This library must locate in username/Arduino/libraries/jeelib subfolder.
+The original jeelib subfolder must be renamed something like "jeelib_original" as long you use this fork.
+Arduino linker finds two jeelib but uses the one with subfolder name "jeelib".
+When not using this library, rename the subfolfer "jeelib" to  "jeelib_SPI" and "jeelib_original" to "jeelib" and everything is like in good old jeelib days.
+I hope this fork is useful to someone.